ZephyrCarter/troop223.github.io/Menu/Webmasters_Guide/Webmasters_Guide.md

 -------

-You will now be in the main menu of the 'Repository'.
-There are two options you can choose from now.
-One is to update Trip plans, and the other is to update Meeting plans.
+You will now be in the main menu of the Repository.
+There are two options you can choose from now, One is to update Trip plans, and the other is to update Meeting plans.
 First I will show how to update Trip plans.

 -------